Top Ten Things to Do

 Take a look at our Guide of Sports Adventure Companies in the Costa Tropical here.

-9. Rent a Sailboat and Explore the Coast
+9. Rent a Sailboat or Join a Sightseeing Cruise and Explore the Coast

-The Costa Tropical is perfect for boating because of its many coves, bays and rocky coastline... which is also perfect for diving and snorkeling.
+The Costa Tropical is perfect for sailing excursions because of the many caves, coves and bays along its rocky coastline... which is also perfect for diving and snorkeling.

-During the summer, people come every day from the Costa del Sol area to enjoy our coast because it is more sheltered from the strong winds and the coves provide great spots to anchor and swim... and, of course, it's undoubtably more beautiful...
+During the summer, people come from the Costa del Sol villages to enjoy the area around the Costa Tropical because it is more sheltered from the strong winds and the smaller coves provide a great spot to anchor and swim...
+AND, of course, it's undoubtably more beautiful...

 10. Enjoy a Meal in a Seaside Chiringuito